-The invention of the steam engine may be considered as the turning point that triggered the industrial revolution.
-It enabled massive productivity gains as well as the ability to scale industry from small workshops to large enterprises producing goods at scale.
+The invention of the steam engine is often considered as the turning point that triggered the industrial revolution.
+It enabled massive productivity gains as well as the ability to scale industry from small workshops to large enterprises producing consumer goods at scale.
 Other key technologies make up the industrial landscape today, such as electricity, transport, etc, but the steam engine was the first key technology that determined a particular path for the development of the industrial society.

 England in the 1700s

-What was special about England in the 1700s – a cold, damp island with nothing very remarkable?
+What was special about England in the 1700s – a cold, damp island with nothing very remarkable apart from a maritime empire that it was about to lose?

 The first steam-driven mechanical devices widely used were Newcomen Atmospheric Engines, or Fire Engines invented in 1712 by Thomas Newcomen.
 They were widely deployed but not very efficient.
 The improvement patented by James Watt is generally considered the first general purpose steam engine, and the trigger of the industrial revolution.
 The Watt engine was more efficient (double the work per energy input) but also more general-purpose as it rotated a shaft rather than driving a pump.

-The technology and the innovative process are interesting, but what concerns us here is – what was the problem that Newcomen and Watt were trying to solve?
+The technology and the innovative process are interesting, but the question we are asking here is – what was the problem that Newcomen and Watt were trying to solve?

 The Newcomen engine was designed specifically to pump water from coal mines.
 England was, as we have noted, a cold and damp place.
 England needed coal but the coal mines would flood easily and pumping water from the mines would mean that you could dig deeper and get more coal.